Pieisyum25/Pieisyum25/README.md

 ### Hi, I'm John, and I love making games, fun little programs, and algorithms that do wild things.
 Feel free to check out and run my projects as they're all made for learning; my learning, and yours too if you like!
-I primarily code in Java, C++, C, and GDScript (specialised language for the Godot game engine), but I have dabbled in Python too.
+I primarily code in Java and GDScript (native language of the Godot game engine), but I have experience in C, C++, HTML, CSS and Javascript too.

 Look around and have fun!
 <!---